amrwc/gg-bot/docs/working-with-bin-scripts.md

 Note that in the above code snippet, `grep`'s use of `-E` flag may not work outside of macOS.

+## More help

+Each script supports `--help` option that displays the docstring of the script.
+Use that to display all information about the script.

 ## Warnings/errors

 ### No Python interpreter configured for the module